-It was in the 15th century, that Lhasa finally rose to full prominence in Tibet, following the founding of the Great Three monasteries of the Gelugpa school by Je Tsongkhapa.
+In the 15th century, Lhasa finally rose to full prominence in Tibet, following the founding of the Great Three monasteries of the Gelugpa school by Je Tsongkhapa.
 Part of a Buddhist revival in Tibet, Ganden, Sera, and Drepung Monasteries became the major religious schools in the region.
-True unification of Tibet came under the rule of the fifth Dalai Lama, Lobsang Gyatso, after moving the seat of civil government to Lhasa in 1642, and in 1645, construction began on the new palace for the center of Tibetan governance, the Potala Palace.
-Built on the former site of Songtsen Gampo’s fortress, parts of which still exist inside the palace, it was completed in 1694.
+True unification of Tibet came under the rule of the fifth Dalai Lama, Lobsang Gyatso, after moving the seat of civil government to Lhasa in 1642.
+In 1645, construction began on the new palace for the center of Tibetan governance, the Potala Palace.
+Built on the former site of Songtsen Gampo’s fortress, parts of which still exist inside the palace, the palace was completed in 1694.

 The Jokhang Temple was also expanded at around the same time, and by the end of the 17th century, the area now known as Barkhor Street became a bustling center of trade and commerce within the city.
-It was in 1720 that the Qing Dynasty’s army entered Lhasa, and took control of the city, setting up the Kashang governing council in 1751, which lasted until the Qing troops left Lhasa in 1912.
+In 1720, the Qing Dynasty’s army entered Lhasa and took control of the city, setting up the Kashang governing council in 1751, which lasted until the Qing troops left Lhasa in 1912.

 Today, Lhasa is still the dominant city in Tibet, although the seat of government moved out to Norbulingka long ago.
-A city of friendly and traditional people, it has become a beacon for Buddhists from all over the world, and the center of Tibetan pilgrimage every winter.
-Filled with delightful sights from the Potala Palace and Jokhang Temple to the wonders of Barkhor Street’s markets and the Tibet Museum, no visit to Tibet could possibly be complete without exploring this mystical city at the roof of the world.
+A city of friendly and traditional people, it has become a beacon for Buddhists from all over the world and the center of Tibetan pilgrimage every winter.
+Filled with delightful sights from the Potala Palace and Jokhang Temple to the wonders of Barkhor Street’s markets and the Tibet Museum, no visit to Tibet could be complete without exploring this mystical city at the roof of the world.